Formal GAGA for good moduli spaces: Proof of Theorem

 \notocsubsection{\myref{res$'$}$\Rightarrow$\myref{GAGA}} By part (\ref{item:full-faithfulness}), the completion functor is fully faithful.
 It remains to show that any compatible system $\fF=\{\F_n\}_{n\ge 0}$ of coherent sheaves on the stacks $\X_n$ is induced by a coherent sheaf $\F$ on $\X$.
 As usual, we denote by $\I$ the quasi-coherent sheaf of ideals generated by $\phi^*(\m)$.

-First, we show that for any coherent sheaf $\F_n$ on $\X_n$, there exists a locally free sheaf $\V$ on $\X$ and a surjection $\V\to \F_n$.
-By \myref{res$'$}, this is true for $n=0$.
+By \myref{res$'$}, there exist a locally free sheaf $\V$ on $\X$ and a surjection $\V\to \F_0$.
+We inductively argue that for each $n$ this lifts to a surjection $\V \to \F_n$.
 The bottom row of the following diagram is exact:

-Since $\I^n \F_n$ is a coherent sheaf supported on $\X_0$, there is a surjection from a vector bundle $\V'$.
-Since $\F_n/\I^n\F_n$ is a coherent sheaf supported on $\X_{n-1}$, there is a surjection from a vector bundle $\V''$ by induction.
-Since $\V''$ is a vector bundle, the following sequence is exact: